 The spirit of Fell’s first wife Ligeia seems to haunt the old mansion/abbey where they live and a series of nocturnal visions and the sinister presence of a cat (who may be inhabited by the spirit of Ligeia) cause him distress.
 Ultimately he must face the spirit of Ligeia and resist her or perish…

-On February 23, 2015 Arrow Video are releasing the film on Blu-ray in the UK:
+On February 23, 2015, Arrow Video released the film on Blu-ray in the UK:

 - High Definition Blu-ray (1080p) presentation of the feature, transferred from original